-On August 5, 1962, at only 36 years old, Marilyn Monroe died at her Los Angeles home.
+Monroe died at her Los Angeles home on August 5, 1962, at only 36 years old.
 An empty bottle of sleeping pills was found by her bed.

 Monroe was buried in her favorite Emilio Pucci dress, in what was known as a "Cadillac casket"—the most high-end casket available, made of heavy-gauge solid bronze and lined with champagne-colored silk.

-Lee Strasberg delivered a eulogy before a small group of friends and family.
-Hugh Hefner bought the crypt directly next to Monroe's, and Monroe's ex-husband, Joe DiMaggio, famously had red roses delivered to her crypt for the next 20 years.
+Strasberg delivered a eulogy before a small group of friends and family.
+Hugh Hefner bought the crypt directly next to Monroe's.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!